Baha-Abdelatif/react-placepicker/readme.md

 ## Multiple picking application made with React

-Fictitious travel agency website, created to experiment the useEffect hook and avoiding side effects in React App.
+Fictitious travel agency website, created to experiment the useEffect hook and dealing with side effects in React App.
 Created with React as part of my preparation for the "Fullstack Web & Mobile Application Developer" professional qualification.

 ---